sparktsang/sparktsang.github.io/_posts/film.md

 He looked at me, his face a professional mask.
 "Room number?" he asked.
 Then, "Your name?"

 A cold prickle ran down my spine.
-I had been living here for weeks.
+I had been living here probably longer than anyone except Tshepo.
 We had spoken half a dozen times.
 It was impossible that he didn't recognize me.
 This wasn't forgetfulness; it was a deliberate act of erasure.
 He was treating me like a stranger.
 After I gave him my details, he tapped at his computer, then confirmed the special price was still good.
 His service was impeccable, his integrity absolute—he was honoring a verbal agreement he had no obligation to keep.
 But the smile, the human connection, was gone.
 It was as if our previous, friendly encounters had never happened.

 A small, persistent ache started in my chest.
 It was a tiny, silent severance.
 He hadn't done anything wrong.
 I had no grounds for complaint.
 And yet, something had been lost.
 Something had been taken away.